Installation Preparation¶

 Note

-Network Settings¶
+Network Configuration¶

 Note

-WSA (Windows Subsystem Android)¶
+WSA (Windows Subsystem for Android)¶

-If you are using WSA (Windows Subsystem Android), please ensure that the WSA version is not lower than 2210.40000 and it has been rooted.
-Then open WSA Settings -> Subsystem Resources -> select Continuous, turn off Advanced Networking.
-Select Developer, turn on Developer mode and expand the options tab, turn on “Support single machine UI automation”, then restart the WSA subsystem.
+If using WSA (Windows Subsystem for Android), ensure your WSA version is at least 2210.40000 and that it is rooted.
+Then go to WSA Settings → Subsystem Resources → select Continuous, and disable Advanced Networking.
+Under Developer options, enable Developer mode, expand the options panel, and turn on Support single machine UI automation.
+Finally, restart the WSA subsystem.

 AVD (Android Studio Virtual Device)¶

-Redroid (android in docker)¶
+Redroid (Android in Docker)¶

 Attention